- A mouse can leave behind between 50 and 75 pellets per day.

 We’ve answered the question, how many mice are in my house?
 Finding the exact number is difficult.
 However, you can see if you have an infestation based on factors like the number of droppings, the smell of mice both living and dead, along the presence of nests.

-Now, you may be excited to find out that you only have a single mouse in your home or at least a few.
+Now, you may be excited to discover that you only have a single mouse in your home, or at least a few.
 You shouldn’t be, though.
 A single pregnant mouse can give birth to as many as 8 babies or more after a 3-week gestation period.
 They can get pregnant basically right after they’ve given birth, too.

 While you may think you only have to worry about one mouse, you could be on the cusp of an infestation waiting to happen.
 Those baby mice become mature in six weeks, and they will be eating your food and getting ready to breed.